Shishmaref School places among the top 20% of public schools in Alaska for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 1%)

-- Shishmaref School's student population of 195 students has declined by 14% over five school years.
+- Shishmaref School's student population of 200 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-12|

 |Total Classroom Teachers||18 teachers|

 - Shishmaref School is ranked within the bottom 50% of all 465 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 11:1 has decreased from 13:1 over five school years.